j-wojcik/enterprise/Readme.md

 ```

 ### Receive from channel
-Messages are received by generic receivers that accepts instance of your worker (class that Handle message).
+Messages are received by generic receivers that accepts instance of your worker (class that will Handle message).
 Your worker class must implement IWorker interface.
 ```c#
 using (var receiver = new Receiver<MyClass>(worker, _factory, _converter, "integrationBroker", "integrationTestQueue"))
 {